-- 1. Speak up in class
+1. Speak up in class

-- You may not be the only person with the same question, and we all benefit from working questions out together.
+You may not be the only person with the same concern, and we all benefit from working questions out together.

-- 2. Make an appointment with me You are welcome to email or sign up for an appointment to meet during my office hours.
+- 2. Make an appointment with me

+- You are welcome to email or sign up for an appointment to meet during my office hours, or better yet: just drop in.
 Many questions and issues can be easily resolved this way.

-- 3. Use appropriate online resources In the sidebar of the website, I've linked to some useful online resources, including Norton StudySpace, a resource to help with history learning and studying for the exams (flash cards, self pre-tests, etc).
+- 3. Consult appropriate online resources In the sidebar of the website, I've linked to some useful online resources, including a study site, an online textbook, and a writing handbook.

-- 4. Get to know the Reference Desk Our library staff is eager to help guide your research and to orient you to our library's paper and online resources.
+- 4. Get to know the Reference Desk

+Our library staff is eager to help guide your

+research and to orient you to our library's

+printed and online resources.

 - 5. Use the Writing Center

-The Writing Center is a free resource

-at any stage of the writing process,

-from getting started to revising drafts

-to polishing a final essay.
-It's located

-in Sullivan 306, extension x8112.
+The Writing Center is a free resource at any stage of the writing process, from getting started to revising drafts to polishing a final essay.
+It's located in Sullivan 306, extension x8112

-- 6. Visit the Academic Success Center In some cases, students benefit from tutoring or one-on-one intervention.
+- 6. Meet with the History Department Tutor Our department has a grad assistant with tutoring hours to help students in any history class.
+Sign up at the Secretary's desk in Sullivan 327 and bring your textbook with you to the tutoring session. - 7.
+Visit the Academic Success Center In some cases, students benefit from tutoring or one-on-one intervention.
 The Academic Success Center offers (free) tutoring in many subjects, including history, and can also help you with general study, note-taking, or textbook reading strategies.
 They are located in Admin 130, phone x8111.